zainabch123/react-address-book-part-1/README.md

 3. A user can create a contact via a form, accessed by clicking a "Create a contact" menu link
     - The form should create a contact with a first and last name, as well as a street and city
     - When submitted, the contact data should be sent to an API that saves it

+## Notes

+- Your app does not need to look exactly like the image at the top of this readme file as long as it satisfies the requirements